 Pursuant to Section 241(3) of the RMA, the Council resolves to cancel, the amalgamation conditions requiring Lot 204 DP 535395 and Lots 25 and 106 DP 393306 to be held in the same Record of Title.

-Esplanade Reserve
+Esplanade Reserve/ Streambed

-That Local Purpose (Esplanade) Reserve, shown on the scheme plan as Lots 10 and 11, be vested in the Council.
+That Local Purpose (Esplanade) Reserve, shown on the scheme plan (Rev O, March 2026) as Lots 10, 11, 12, 13, 14, and 21 , be vested in the Council.

-That appropriate land be vested in the Council as Streambed.
+That Lots 17, 18, 20, and 23 shown on the scheme plan (Rev O, March 2026) shall be vested in Council on deposit as Streambed

-Advice note: The land to be vested as streambed has not been shown on a scheme plan.
-The extent of land will therefore need to be negotiated with the Council.

 No compensation will be paid by the Council to the Consent Holder for the esplanade reserve or streambed (to be vested in accordance with Conditions [12(k) and (l)]).

 Consent Notice

-The following must be registered as a Consent Notice on the Record of Title to be issued for Lot 2 (and 1):
+The following must be registered as a Consent Notice on the Record of Title to be issued for Lot 2 (and Lot 1):

-“No future urban land use or development occur, other than those activities permitted by the MPDC District Plan or authorised prior to the date of this consent notice being registered.”
+“No future urban land use or development occur, other than those activities permitted by the MPDC District Plan for the zone within which the said lots are located or authorised prior to the date of this consent notice being registered.”

+The following (as relevant) must be registered as a Consent Notice on the records of title to be issued for any of Lots 1, 3, 4, 5, and 6 that do not have operational domestic or farming water supplies or power or telecommunications connections or complying vehicle entrances:

+At the time of subdivision the said lots did not have operational domestic water supplies/ farming water supplies/ power connections/ telecommunications connections/ vehicle entrances.
+Supplies/ connections/ complying vehicle entrances, when required, must be installed entirely at the cost in all matters of the then owner.

+The following must be registered as a consent notice on the records of title to be issued for Lots 3, 4, 5, 6 and 7:

+“No future land use or development occur, other than those activities permitted by the MPDC District Plan or authorised by the Ashbourne Landuse and Subdivision consents (MPDC ref: 2025.13180).
+The said lots are intended for future development in accordance with the said land-use and subdivision consents and do not have connections to reticulated urban services.
+Servicing of the future urban development on Lots 4 - 6 hereon will be established in accordance with the conditions of the said Ashbourne consents and the Private Developer Agreement between the Consent Holder and MPDC dated xxx.
+The proposed solar farms on Lots 3 and 7 hereon do not have connections to urban services or complying vehicle entrances.
+Services to supply the solar farms and vehicle entrances must be installed at the time of development in accordance with the said landuse consents and entirely at a cost in all matters of the Consent Holder.

 Pursuant to Section 221(3) of the RMA, the Council resolves to cancel the following Consent Notices: